Applicant Advice

 The application includes a short space at the end for you to share personal experiences that might be relevant to your application.
 This is the working prompt:

 The Department of Astronomy strives to maintain a strong and diverse graduate program.
-Please discuss any educational, familial, cultural, economic, or social experiences, challenges, or opportunities relevant to your
+Please discuss any educational, familial, cultural, economic, or social experiences, challenges, or opportunities relevant to your academic journey; how you might contribute to social or cultural diversity within your chosen field; and/or how you might serve educationally underrepresented segments of society with your degree.

 Your CV (or Resume)